fatlindshehu/css-projects/README.md

 # css-projects

-This is a folder in which are included css projects that are made to improve me as a developer!
+This is a folder in which are included HTML5 & CSS3 projects that are made to improve me as a developer!